 - weight loss

-Treatment for addiction may include counseling to deal with co-existing addictions or psychiatric problems.
+Treatment for addiction may include counseling.
+This can help the person to deal with coexisting addictions or psychiatric problems.
 People who are addicted to marijuana are commonly addicted to other substances.

 Types of counseling include: